@Bishop_Llandaff

 Can I make an appointment to see the Headteacher?

-Of course!
-If you need to make an appointment to see Mr Belli then please contact Miss Pucknell, PA to Headteacher.
+If you need to make an appointment to see Mr Belli, then please contact Miss Pucknell, PA to Headteacher.
 You may contact Miss Pucknell via email.
 However, with around 1300 students on site, Mr Belli may not always be the best placed person to respond to any queries you may have, in the first instance.
 Should you have a concern or query, we ask that you seek to first try the member of staff directly responsible for the issue/enquiry you have.
+Where you have a subject concern, we would expect families to raise this with the subject teacher and then Head of Department.
+In the event of a pastoral concern, via the form tutor, then Head of Year/School and either relevant Assistant/Deputy Head.

-Each first Monday of the calendar month, there is also our Headteacher 'open door' evening, where families can attend (between 4.30pm and 6.30pm) to discuss any matters directly with Mr Belli.
+However, each first Monday of the calendar month, there is a Headteacher 'open door' evening, where families can attend (between 4.30pm and 6.30pm) to discuss any matters directly with Mr Belli.

 How do I raise a complaint about an aspect of school?